Processing math: 100%

 Solution:

-Since $\sigma(n) \geq n+1$, then the sum of the proper divisors of $n$ is $99-d(n) \leq 97$.
-Denoting by $\omega(n)$ the number of distinct primes dividing $n$, observe that if $\omega(n) \geq 4$, then there exist four prime numbers $p<q<r<s$ that divide $n$.
-Since $p \geq 2$, $q \geq 3$, $r \geq 5$ and $s \geq 7$, then $qrs$ divides $n$ but $qrs \geq 3\cdot5\cdot7>97$, which contradicts the hypothesis.
-So, $\omega(n) \leq 3$.
+Since \sigma(n) \geq n+1, then the sum of the proper divisors of n is 99-d(n) \leq 97.
+Denoting by \omega(n) the number of distinct primes dividing n, observe that if \omega(n) \geq 4, then there exist four prime numbers p<q<r<s that divide n.
+Since p \geq 2, q \geq 3, r \geq 5 and s \geq 7, then qrs divides n but qrs \geq 3\cdot5\cdot7>97, which contradicts the hypothesis.
+So, \omega(n) \leq 3.
 We have three cases.

-(i) $\omega(n)=1$.
-Then, $n=p^k$, where $p$ is a prime number and $k \in \mathbb{N}^*$.
-If $k=1$, then $(1+p)+2=p+100$, contradiction.
-If $k \geq 2$, then $$1+p+\ldots+p^k+(k+1)=p^k+100,$$ i.e.
+(i) \omega(n)=1.
+Then, n=p^k, where p is a prime number and k \in \mathbb{N}^*.
+If k=1, then (1+p)+2=p+100, contradiction.
+If k \geq 2, then 1+p+\ldots+p^k+(k+1)=p^k+100, i.e.

 p(1+p+\ldots+p^{k-2})+k=98. \qquad (1)

-If $k \geq 7$, then $$p(1+p+\ldots+p^{k-2}) \geq 2(1+2+\dots+2^5)=2\cdot63>97.$$ It follows that $k \in \{2,3,4,5,6\}$.
+If k \geq 7, then p(1+p+\ldots+p^{k-2}) \geq 2(1+2+\dots+2^5)=2\cdot63>97.
+It follows that k \in \{2,3,4,5,6\}.
 An easy check in (1) shows that there are no solutions.

-(ii) $\omega(n)=2$.
-Then, $n=p^{k_1}q^{k_2}$, where $p,q$ are prime numbers, $p<q$ and $k_1,k_2 \in \mathbb{N}^*$.
-Since $p \geq 2$ and $q \geq 3$, if $n=p^5q$, then $p^5+p^4q+p^3q \geq 32+16\cdot3+8\cdot3>97$, so $k_1 \leq 4$.
-If $n=pq^4$, then $q^4+q^3 \geq 81+27>97$, so $k_2 \leq 3$.
+(ii) \omega(n)=2.
+Then, n=p^{k_1}q^{k_2}, where p,q are prime numbers, p<q and k_1,k_2 \in \mathbb{N}^*.
+Since p \geq 2 and q \geq 3, if n=p^5q, then p^5+p^4q+p^3q \geq 32+16\cdot3+8\cdot3>97, so k_1 \leq 4.
+If n=pq^4, then q^4+q^3 \geq 81+27>97, so k_2 \leq 3.
 We have twelve cases.

-(a) $k_1=1,k_2=1$.
-Then, $n=pq$ and $d(n)=4$.
-It follows that $p+q=95$.
-By parity, it must be $p=2$, but $q=93$ is not a prime.
+(a) k_1=1,k_2=1.
+Then, n=pq and d(n)=4.
+It follows that p+q=95.
+By parity, it must be p=2, but q=93 is not a prime.
 So, no solutions in this case.

-(b) $k_1=2,k_2=1$.
-Then, $n=p^2q$ and $d(n)=6$.
-It follows that $p+p^2+q+pq=93$.
-By parity, it must be $p=2$ and we get $q=29$.
-So, $n=116$.
+(b) k_1=2,k_2=1.
+Then, n=p^2q and d(n)=6.
+It follows that p+p^2+q+pq=93.
+By parity, it must be p=2 and we get q=29.
+So, n=116.

-(c) $k_1=3, k_2=1$.
-Then, $n=p^3q$ and $d(n)=8$.
-It follows that $p+p^2+p^3+q+pq+p^2q=91$.
-By parity, it must be $p=2$ and we get $q=11$.
-So, $n=88$.
+(c) k_1=3, k_2=1.
+Then, n=p^3q and d(n)=8.
+It follows that p+p^2+p^3+q+pq+p^2q=91.
+By parity, it must be p=2 and we get q=11.
+So, n=88.

-(d) $k_1=4, k_2=1$.
-Then, $n=p^4q$ and $d(n)=10$.
-It follows that $p+p^2+p^3+p^4+q+pq+p^2q+p^3q=89$.
-By parity, it must be $p=2$ and we get $q=59/11$, i.e. no solution.
+(d) k_1=4, k_2=1.
+Then, n=p^4q and d(n)=10.
+It follows that p+p^2+p^3+p^4+q+pq+p^2q+p^3q=89.
+By parity, it must be p=2 and we get q=59/11, i.e. no solution.

-(e) $k_1=1, k_2=2$.
-Then, $n=pq^2$ and $d(n)=6$.
-It follows that $p+pq+q+q^2=93$.
-By parity, it must be $p=2$ and we get $q(3+q)=91$, i.e. no solution.
+(e) k_1=1, k_2=2.
+Then, n=pq^2 and d(n)=6.
+It follows that p+pq+q+q^2=93.
+By parity, it must be p=2 and we get q(3+q)=91, i.e. no solution.

-(f) $k_1=2,k_2=2$.
-Then, $n=p^2q^2$ and $d(n)=9$.
-It follows that $p+p^2+pq+p^2q+pq^2+q+q^2=90$.
-By parity, it must be $p=2$ and we get $q(7+3q)=84$, i.e. no solution.
+(f) k_1=2,k_2=2.
+Then, n=p^2q^2 and d(n)=9.
+It follows that p+p^2+pq+p^2q+pq^2+q+q^2=90.
+By parity, it must be p=2 and we get q(7+3q)=84, i.e. no solution.

-(g) $k_1=3, k_2=2$.
-Then, $n=p^3q^2$ and $d(n)=12$.
-But $$p^3q+p^2q^2+pq^2+p^2q \geq 8\cdot3+4\cdot9+2\cdot9+4\cdot3>99-d(n)=87,$$ so there are no solutions.
+(g) k_1=3, k_2=2.
+Then, n=p^3q^2 and d(n)=12.
+But p^3q+p^2q^2+pq^2+p^2q \geq 8\cdot3+4\cdot9+2\cdot9+4\cdot3>99-d(n)=87, so there are no solutions.

-(h) $k_1=4, k_2=2$.
-Then, $n=p^4q^2$ and $d(n)=15$.
-But $$p^4+p^3q^2 \geq 16+8\cdot9>99-d(n)=84,$$ so there are no solutions.
+(h) k_1=4, k_2=2.
+Then, n=p^4q^2 and d(n)=15.
+But p^4+p^3q^2 \geq 16+8\cdot9>99-d(n)=84, so there are no solutions.

-(i) $k_1=1, k_2=3$.
-Then, $n=pq^3$ and $d(n)=8$.
-It follows that $p+pq+pq^2+q+q^2+q^3=91$.
-By parity, it must be $p=2$ and we get $q(3+3q+q^2)=89$, i.e. no solution.
+(i) k_1=1, k_2=3.
+Then, n=pq^3 and d(n)=8.
+It follows that p+pq+pq^2+q+q^2+q^3=91.
+By parity, it must be p=2 and we get q(3+3q+q^2)=89, i.e. no solution.

-(j) $k_1=2,k_2=3$.
-Then, $n=p^2q^3$ and $d(n)=12$.
-But $$q^3+pq^3+pq^2 \geq 27+2\cdot27+2\cdot9>99-d(n)=87,$$ so there are no solutions.
+(j) k_1=2,k_2=3.
+Then, n=p^2q^3 and d(n)=12.
+But q^3+pq^3+pq^2 \geq 27+2\cdot27+2\cdot9>99-d(n)=87, so there are no solutions.

-(k) $k_1=3, k_2=3$.
-Then, $n=p^3q^3$ and $d(n)=16$.
-But $$p^2q^3 \geq 4\cdot27>99-d(n)=83,$$ so there are no solutions.
+(k) k_1=3, k_2=3.
+Then, n=p^3q^3 and d(n)=16.
+But p^2q^3 \geq 4\cdot27>99-d(n)=83, so there are no solutions.

-(l) $k_1=4, k_2=3$.
-Then, $n=p^4q^3$ and $d(n)=20$.
-But $$p^2q^3 \geq 4\cdot27>99-d(n)=79,$$ so there are no solutions.
+(l) k_1=4, k_2=3.
+Then, n=p^4q^3 and d(n)=20.
+But p^2q^3 \geq 4\cdot27>99-d(n)=79, so there are no solutions.

-(iii) $\omega(n)=3$.
-Then, $n=p^{k_1}q^{k_2}r^{k_3}$, where $p,q,r$ are prime numbers, $p<q<r$ and $k_1,k_2,k_3 \in \mathbb{N}^*$.
-Since $p \geq 2$, $q \geq 3$ and $r \geq 5$, if $n=p^3qr$, then $p^3q+p^3r+p^2qr \geq 8\cdot3+8\cdot5+4\cdot3\cdot5>97$, so $k_1 \leq 2$.
-If $n=pq^2r$, then $pq^2+q^2r+pqr+r \geq 2\cdot9+9\cdot5+2\cdot3\cdot5>97$, so $k_2=1$.
-If $n=pqr^2$, then $qr^2+pr^2 \geq 3\cdot 25+2\cdot25>97$, so $k_3=1$.
+(iii) \omega(n)=3.
+Then, n=p^{k_1}q^{k_2}r^{k_3}, where p,q,r are prime numbers, p<q<r and k_1,k_2,k_3 \in \mathbb{N}^*.
+Since p \geq 2, q \geq 3 and r \geq 5, if n=p^3qr, then p^3q+p^3r+p^2qr \geq 8\cdot3+8\cdot5+4\cdot3\cdot5>97, so k_1 \leq 2.
+If n=pq^2r, then pq^2+q^2r+pqr+r \geq 2\cdot9+9\cdot5+2\cdot3\cdot5>97, so k_2=1.
+If n=pqr^2, then qr^2+pr^2 \geq 3\cdot 25+2\cdot25>97, so k_3=1.
 We have two cases.

-(a) $k_1=k_2=k_3=1$.
-Then, $n=pqr$ and $d(n)=8$.
-It follows that $p+q+r+pq+pr+qr=91$.
-By parity, it must be $p=2$, which gives $3q+3r+qr=89$, i.e. $(q+3)(r+3)=98$.
+(a) k_1=k_2=k_3=1.
+Then, n=pqr and d(n)=8.
+It follows that p+q+r+pq+pr+qr=91.
+By parity, it must be p=2, which gives 3q+3r+qr=89, i.e. (q+3)(r+3)=98.
 There are no solutions in this case.

-(b) $k_2=2, k_2=k_3=1$.
-Then, $n=p^2qr$ and $d(n)=12$.
-It follows that $p+p^2+q+pq+p^2q+r+pr+p^2r+qr+pqr=87$.
-By parity, it must be $p=2$, which gives $7q+7r+3qr=81$.
-If $q \geq 5$, then $r \geq 7$ and $7q+7r+3qr>81$.
-So, $q=3$ and $4r=15$, i.e. no solution.
+(b) k_2=2, k_2=k_3=1.
+Then, n=p^2qr and d(n)=12.
+It follows that p+p^2+q+pq+p^2q+r+pr+p^2r+qr+pqr=87.
+By parity, it must be p=2, which gives 7q+7r+3qr=81.
+If q \geq 5, then r \geq 7 and 7q+7r+3qr>81.
+So, q=3 and 4r=15, i.e. no solution.

-In conclusion, $n \in \{88,116\}$.
+In conclusion, n \in \{88,116\}.

 No comments: